What is a Cobot?

 Everything we do is E.P.I.C:

-Excellent – World leading research with transformational outcomes for industry.
+Excellent – World leading research with transformational outcomes for industry in a sustainable way.

 People-centric – Positive, inclusive and supportive people building a workforce for the future.